mcagov/droits/README.md

 It comprises two applications

-1. A public facing frontend etc in the `webapp/` directory
+1. A public facing frontend etc. in the `webapp/` directory
 2. The backoffice API which handles the incoming registrations and is an admin application to handle the reports

 ## Architecture